 Track changes

-NVDA (NonVisual Desktop Access) is a free “screen reader” which enables blind and vision impaired people to use computers.
-It reads the text on the screen in a computerised voice.
+NVDA is a free “screen reader” which allows blind and vision impaired people to really use computers.
+It reads the text on the screen in a synthetic voice.
 You can control what is read to you by moving the cursor to the relevant area of text with a mouse or the arrows on your keyboard.

-NVDA can also convert the text into braille if the computer user owns a device called a “braille display”.

-NVDA provides the key to education and employment for many blind people.
-It also provides access to social networking, online shopping, banking and news.

-NVDA works with Microsoft Windows.
-You can download it to your PC, or to a USB stick which you can use with any computer.

 Normally screen readers are expensive, making them unaffordable for many blind people.
 NVDA is free.
-It’s been downloaded 70,000+ times, in 43 languages.
+It’s been downloaded 80,000+ times, in 43 languages.